Opentrons/opentrons/api/docs/v2/new_atomic_commands.rst

 **By Well**

-If you specify a well, like ``plate['A1']``, the pipette will aspirate from a default position 1 mm above the bottom center of the well.
+If you specify a well, like ``plate['A1']``, the pipette will aspirate from a default position 1 mm above the bottom center of that well.
 To change the default clearance, you would call :py:obj:`.well_bottom_clearance` as shown below.
-See also, :ref:`new-default-op-positions` for information about controlling pipette height for based on well location.

 .. code-block:: python

     pipette.pick_up_tip
-    pipette.well_bottom_clearance.aspirate=2 # aspirate 2 mm above well bottom
+    pipette.well_bottom_clearance.aspirate=2 # place tip 2 mm above well bottom
     pipette.aspirate(200, plate['A1'])

+See also, :ref:`new-default-op-positions` for information about controlling pipette height for a particular well.

 **By Location**

-You can also aspirate on a point along the center, z-axis within a well.
-For example, the :py:obj:`.Well.top` and :py:meth:`.Well.bottom` methods let you aspirate a set distances from the top or bottom center of a well as shown below.
-See also, :ref:`position-relative-labware` for information about on controlling pipette height from within a well.
+You can also aspirate from a point along the center vertical axis within a well using the :py:obj:`.Well.top` and :py:meth:`.Well.bottom` methods.
+These methods move the pipette to a specified distance relative to the top or bottom center of a well.
+For example, you could change the default aspirate height as shown below.

 .. code-block:: python

     pipette.pick_up_tip()
-    depth = plate['A1'].bottom(z=2) # set pipette tp 2mm above well bottom
+    depth = plate['A1'].bottom(z=2) # place tip 2 mm above well bottom
-    pipette.aspirate(200, depth)    # aspirate 2mm above well bottom
+    pipette.aspirate(200, depth)

+See also, :ref:`position-relative-labware` for information about on controlling pipette height from within a well.

 Aspiration Flow Rates
 ^^^^^^^^^^^^^^^^^^^^^